tekq/nl-mklive/README.md

-## The Void Linux image/live/rootfs maker and installer
+## The Nitrogen live image creator

-This repository contains utilities for Void Linux:
+This repository contains utilities for NitrogenLinux:

  * installer (The Void Linux el-cheapo installer for x86)
  * mklive    (The Void Linux live image maker for x86)